 The scraping of salt off the pans was called “salt raking.”
 It was not an easy job: the heat was suffocating, standing in brine all day led to boils and infections, and salt rakers often found that their wounds would not heal.
 The fierce sun reflecting off the all-white saltpans was also said to lead to blindness or near blindness.

-They worked within sight of the great humpback whale migrations through Turks Strait and some of the hemisphere’s richest coral reefs, but their lives were hard and usually brief.
+The salt laborers worked within sight of the great humpback whale migrations through Turks Strait and some of the hemisphere’s most spectacular coral reefs, but their lives were hard and usually brief.
 Strikes and the violent suppression of worker rights advocates occurred frequently.

 Between 1888 and 1907, Turks Island exported an average of 67,000 tons of salt annually.